Opting Respondents Out of Emails

 Because XM Directory Lite doesn’t have a directory feature, every mailing list has its own, separate contact records.
 You cannot identify other lists the contact belongs to without checking those lists, and you cannot opt contacts out of all lists at once.
 To do that, you would need to switch your license to full XM Directory instead.

-When you send a survey through Qualtrics, an opt-out link is included by default.
+When you send a survey through Qualtrics, an opt-out link is included in your email by default.
 Regardless of whether you use XM Directory Lite or XM Directory, this link opts respondents out of the specific mailing list, not a directory.

 Qtip: If you have XM Directory, then contacts see the option to unsubscribe from all contact lists (the entire directory) after they unsubscribe from the list.
 For information on how to customize this opt-out message, see Directory Messages.
-For help making a “one-click unsubscribe” button that removes them from directories instead, see One-Click Unsubscribe.
+For help making a link removes them from the directory instead, see this section below.

 For more information, see Using the Opt-Out Link.